What is Problem Challenge?

 For each of the 5 problem sets that you receive, you will have to photocopy (or otherwise make available) sufficient copies of the problem sheet for the participants from your school, and administer the challenge on the day specified (or as near as possible).

-- certificates will be provided in electronic form for schools to print
+- Certificates will be provided in electronic form for schools to print.

 How does your school benefit?